New Student Orientation

 Registering for Classes

 You can register for classes through UAccess.
 Login to UAccess and click "Search for Classes."
 From there you will have the option to add courses to your cart and register for them.
-Please note that you can only register during an open registration window.
+Note that you can only register during an open registration window.
 You can find your enrollment dates on your homepage of UAccess.

-Please note that graduate students are required to register for 500-level courses and above in order to receive graduate credit.
+You are required to register for 500-level courses and above in order to receive graduate credit.
 If you have been admitted to a graduate degree program you must be officially registered every major academic semester (summers not mandatory) until degree completion, in order to meet continuing registration requirements.
 Failure to register every major academic semester will require a new application for admission to the Graduate College.
 During the fall and spring semesters, you are required to enroll for a minimum of three units of graduate credit.
 Nine units are considered full time by the Graduate College and the ISS program.

 Accessing Your ISS Courses